 - Drop your body to the ground and modify your posture to perform the choke technique properly.

-- Finish the anaconda choke by creating tremendous pressure on the opponent’s neck that will force him to fall asleep if he chooses not to tap out.
+- Finish the anaconda choke by creating tremendous pressure on the opponent’s neck, forcing him to fall asleep if he chooses not to tap out.

 Anaconda Choke Vs Darce Choke

-Please share your thoughts with us: Is the anaconda choke one among your favorite BJJ submissions, and if so, what makes it your favorite?
+Please share your thoughts: Is the anaconda choke among your favorite BJJ submissions, and if so, what makes it your favorite?